bclynch/edm/README.md

 # EDM

 ## Todos
-- Create watching table + functionality for users for an event.
-Only for logged in.
+- ~~Create watching table + functionality for users for an event.
+Only for logged in.~~
 - Create follow table for artists and venues.
     - Feed view for new stuff
 - ~~on the events page try making the virtual scroll full page width.
 On browser make the search position absolute, but on mobile it needs to be a set height so we can make the height of the below container correct.~~
 - Back btn for mobile
-- ~~Login / signup flow (for now)~~
+- Login / signup flow (for now)
+    - Own pages with redirect
+- ~~Add cookie for selected location~~

 - Home page
   - ~~Search box in header with location / date~~